 Check VALORANT’s server status

-When VALORANT’s servers are down, players may start experiencing packet loss or they may not even be able to launch the game.
-Before trying out any of the fixes listed below, you should check VALORANT’s server status since you’ll need to wait for Riot to fix the servers if they’re out of commission.
+Check VALORANT’s server status to see if your game isn’t the problem.
+Once they go down, players will likely start experiencing packet loss or struggle to make their way into a match.
+Your first move should be to check VALORANT’s server status since you’ll need to wait for Riot to fix the issue if they’re out of commission.

-If there are any recent issues being reported on VALORANT’s server status webpage, you may also want to check out community hubs like Reddit to see if other VALORANT players are having packet loss or login problems.
+Suppose any recent issues are being reported on VALORANT’s server status webpage.
+In that case, you may also want to check out community hubs like Reddit to see if other VALORANT players are having problems.